 The opening scenes of the novel present us Angel, a cake maker from Tanzania who lives in Kigali with her husband and grandchildren.
 Right from the very beginning of the novel, I get pleasantly surprised at how diverse the characters presented are.
-They are from Somalia, are Somali-Italian, from Kenya, Egypt, British, Uganda, Japan and the protagonist herself is from Tanzania; all of these characters are in Kigali for different reasons mostly professional.
+They are from Somalia, are Somali-Italian, from Kenya, Egypt, Britian, Uganda, Japan and the protagonist herself is from Tanzania; all of these characters are in Kigali for different reasons mostly professional.
 The novel gathers momentum with the subtle discussion of topics spanning serious topics such as the wrong perceptions surrounding feminism, stereotypes that different countries have about each other, the preference of male children over female children in some African communities and topics as banal as daily gossip erupting from the proximity of humans to each other.
 One of the scenes that left me laughing was one in which the object of gossip was referred to by a coded name only the gossips knew.
-The former’s secret name was CIA just because it was generally believed that contrary to the former’s claims to be working with an American organization, it was strongly believed that he was really working for a the CIA.
-This act of naming to facilitate gossip is so relatable and funny and adds that authentic feel to this endearing novel.
+The former’s secret name was CIA just because it was generally believed that contrary to the former’s claims to be working with an American organization, it was strongly believed that he was really working for the CIA.
+This act of code naming to facilitate gossip is so relatable and funny and adds that authentic feel to this endearing novel.